hiracy/serverspec-runner/README.md

 |      should contain "rotate 14"  |   NG   |
 ```

-this text parsed for markdown to that(use -e long option)
+this example parsed for markdown to that(use -e long option)

 |description                                                      | result |
 |:----------------------------------------------------------------|:------:|